-Nazareth Elementary

-Reading Assignment for Students Entering Grade 4
+Nazareth Elementary Reading Assignment for Students Entering Grade 4

+Student Name

-READII V( Student Name For each book that you read this summer, choose one project.
-Use a different project for eac book. h Create a diorama using the characters and setting in the book.
-In addition, you are to write a summary explaining your diorama and include important information about the book.
-Be sure to include the title and author.
-Design an original book cover, including title and author.
+For each book that you read this summer, choose one project.
+Use a different project for each book.

+- Create a diorama using the characters and setting in the book.
+In addition, you are to write a summary explaining our diorama and include important information about the book.
+Be sure to include the title and author. - Design an original book cover, including title and author.
 Write a five-sentence paragraph that summarizes the book, including the title and author.
-You may type or write the summary neatly.
-Write a letter to the author or one of the characters in the book.
+You may type or write the summary neatly. - Write a letter to the author or one of the characters in the book.
 Let the person know what you liked or did not like about the book.
-Include questions you would like your person to answer. ne You may type or write neatly.
-Write in complete sentences, use capital letters and punctuation marks, and check spelling. on Diorama - Date: Project must accompany this written portion
+Include questions you would like your person to answer.

+You may type or write neatly.
+Write in complete sentences, use capital letters and punctuation marks, check spelling, and write neatly.

+Diorama- Date: Project must accompany this written portion

-Book Cover - Date:
+Book Cover- Date:

-Letter to Author or Character - Date:
+Letter to Author or Character- Date: